mhughes72/pixels/README.md

 - Tried Material Design for React, WAY too fat for this purpose.
 - Settled on react-responsive-modal, nice and small and simple.
 Styling could be better...

+## V. 0.98

+Sept 4 2020
+- Styled the pic list aiming for a Masonry display.
+Tried a couple things, settled on react-masonry-css, seems to be a pretty decent plugin.
+- NO pagination yet...

 ## Final Plugin List
 - react-responsive-modal
 - react-spinners
+- react-masonry-css

 ## Task Brief